 It was a major blow for the Nationalist government, which had been one of the founding members of the UN and contributed to the Allied victory in World War II.
 As the delegation from Taipei walked out of the general assembly hall that night, its foreign minister warned bitterly that the decision would threaten peace everywhere.
 “This is dangerous nonsense,” he said.

 After the Communist victory and founding of the PRC in 1949, both the Nationalist and Communist governments claimed to be the sole representatives of the entire Chinese territory, forcing other countries and international organizations to choose one or the other.

-Dual representation in the UN had been previously raised as a potential solution -- but it was shot down by both Beijing and Taipei.
-"There is no room for patriots and traitors to live together," Chiang Kai-shek, leader of the defeated Nationalists, famously said
+Dual representation in the UN had been previously raised as a potential solution – but it was shot down by both Beijing and Taipei.
+“There is no room for patriots and traitors to live together,” Chiang Kai-shek, leader of the defeated Nationalists, famously said in 1961.